skyboy4455/widget-store-rest-api/README.md

 #### Ordering
 * Create an order of products
 * Query order information
-* Update order, to add or removed products
+* Update order, to add or update product quantities ( set to 0 to remove)
 * Delete the order

 ### REST API